smarticoai/public-api/docs/api/classes/WSAPITournaments.md

 For clan tournaments (`is_clan_based === true`), the user must already belong to a clan before calling.
-If they don't, prompt them to pick a clan first via joinClan, then call `registerInTournament` after the clan-join resolves.
+If they don't, prompt them to pick a clan first via `joinClan`, then call `registerInTournament` after the clan-join resolves.
 See "Error codes" `1010` below for the server-side safety net.